itsembra/Number-Generator/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-YOU CAN DOWNLOAD THIS APPLICATION UNDER THE RELEASES ON GITHUB!!!

 DO NOT COPY or re-PUBLISH this Application without the owners consent!

 _Please report Bugs under the offical GitHub Site._